grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=18 (0x12) - Good day
-    VSCP_TYPE_INFORMATION_GOOD_DAY
-The system should enter its day state.
+    VSCP_TYPE_INFORMATION_GOOD_DAYThe system should enter its day state.
 This can be a user pressing a button to set his/her house to its day state.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |